gdsec-test/security-detections-framework/README.md

    2. Adhere to the rule [Naming Schema](https://github.com/gdcorp-infosec/siem-documentation/tree/main/alerts/detections#naming)
    3. Create the corresponding [Meta Data ](https://github.com/gdcorp-infosec/siem-documentation/tree/main/alerts/detections#metadata)
    4. Export your rule in a text-based format (plaintext, XML, JSON, YAML, etc. [Metadata text](https://github.com/gdcorp-infosec/siem-documentation/blob/main/alerts/templates/metadata.json))
-6. Test rule
+6. Test rule ([How to test in splunk])
    1. Include your test cases in the repository
    2. Provide links to any necessary artifacts
 7. Provide dashboards - include any dashboards that correspond to the new rule
 8. Commit your changes to this repository